Omni-guides/Wabbajack-Modlist-Linux/README.md

 ## Introduction

-The contained guides are based mostly on my own tests and collaboration with multiple users posting in the #unofficial-linux-help channel of the [Official Wabbajack Discord](https://discord.gg/wabbajack).
+The contained guides are a work in progress, based mostly on my own tests and collaboration with multiple users posting in the #unofficial-linux-help channel of the [Official Wabbajack Discord](https://discord.gg/wabbajack).
 With thanks to all involved.
 Feedback is always welcome.

 The steps included have been used to get Wabbajack Modlists running on Linux, but not the Wabbajack application itself.
 While I do have a method for running Wabbajack via bottles on Linux, I do not recommend it.
 With the steps in this guide, I have confirmed success with Modlists for Skyrim, Fallout 4, Oblivion and more, and on platforms such as SteamDeck (SteamOS/Arch), Garuda Linux (Arch) and Fedora, though the process should be largely the same for most Linux distros.